NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/irritating-thorn-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You dip thorns, spines, or pine needles in a mild toxin that causes skin irritation and swelling, then lash them together into a ball.
-When a creature enters the snare's square, the thorny ball is lobbed at that creature, dealing 3d8 piercing damage.
-The creature must attempt a DC 19 Reflex check save.  * * *  **Critical Success** The target is unaffected.  **Success** The target takes half damage.  **Failure** The target takes full damage and 1d6 persistent poison.  **Critical Failure** The target takes double damage and 2d6 persistent poison."
+When a creature enters the snare's square, the thorny ball is lobbed at that creature, dealing `dice: 3d8` piercing damage.
+The creature must attempt a DC 19 Reflex check save.\n\n**Critical Success** The target is unaffected.\n**Success** The target takes half damage.\n**Failure** The target takes full damage and `dice: 1d6` persistent poison.\n**Critical Failure** The target takes double damage and `dice: 2d6` persistent poison."
 powerTitle1:
 actionEconomy1:
 type1: